SFU Sports: The week ahead

-The SFU athletics schedule intensifies this week, highlighted by home games for football and women’s soccer.
-Here’s a brief breakdown of all the SFU sports action lined up for the week of September 22–29.
+Back to back home games for the Men’s and Women’s soccer teams is the most exciting part of the SFU athletics schedule this week.
+Here’s a brief breakdown of all the SFU sports action lined up for the week of September 29 to October 6.

 Women’s Soccer: